 What Does a Typical Music Therapy Session Look Like?

-Typically, an initial session will include an assessment of one’s needs, goals, and expectations for treatment.
+Typically, an initial therapy session will include an assessment of one’s needs, goals, and expectations for treatment.
 Depending on the person’s cognitive functioning, this information may come from a loved one or caregiver.
 If the client lives in a facility full-time or is on hospice, there may already be a music therapist on staff that offers services.

 At a facility, music therapy is often done in a group setting to foster socialization.
 This may include listening to music, singing, or playing instruments together.
 A one-on-one session would be more focused on the client’s specific needs, such as calming agitation or decreasing anxiety.
 Outside of in-patient care, rates for music therapy vary by location and may be covered by insurance and Medicaid.